agency-library/agency/README.md

   * Interface to the underlying platform via executors

   * Provide a mechanism for controlling the placement of work to be created

+# Building the Example Programs

+Programs with filenames ending in the `.cpp` extension are compilable with a C++11 compiler, e.g.:

+    $ g++ -std=c++11 -Iinclude example.cpp

+Programs with filenames ending in the `.cu` extension are compilable with the NVIDIA compiler, e.g.:

+    $ nvcc -std=c++11 -Iinclude example.cu